ayhamalashwal/Monte-Carlo-Research/notes.md

 Z
 Z with
 −Z
 −Z introduces negative covariance that reduces the overall variance of the estimator.
-In practical terms, antithetic variates achieve the same accuracy as basic Monte Carlo with roughly 2–4 times fewer samples, depending on the region.
+In practical terms, antithetic variates achieve the same accuracy as basic Monte Carlo with roughly 2–4 times fewer samples, depending on the region....